-Chickadees - Assessment and Planning
+Chickadees - Assessment

 The Chickadees (two-year-olds) classes use an assessment tool based on the Creative Curriculum for Infants, Toddlers and Twos and also utilizes forms from the Connecticut Framework.
 The Family Conference, Language Sample, and the Narrative Summary forms are from the Connecticut Framework.